Top front-end and back-end javascript frameworks

 If we look back in time and think about the time we wrote our first line of code, we remember how many lines we wrote for the “Hello World” program.
 Hence, the development has become better over the years.

 Today when we talk about development languages, one word which you might often hear from everyone is “JavaScript”.
-Since its inception, JavaScript has made the development better, faster, and easier for developers.
+Since its inception, JavaScript has made development better, faster, and easier for developers.

 Let’s begin: